moesalma23-a11y/virtual-network-security-lab/README.md

 - How pfSense decrypts VPN traffic and routes it to the correct internal network.
 - How firewall rules control what VPN clients are allowed to access.

-# Wazuh SIEM Deployment and Windows Monitoring
+# Lab 9: Wazuh SIEM Deployment and Windows Monitoring

 ## Objective